yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/writing_markdown.md

 ## Basic rules

-Follow these basic rules when sending contributions.
+Follow these rules when sending contributions using Markdown.

-### Italic and bold
+### Emphasis

 Surround a word with single underscores (`_`) to apply _italics_ for emphasis.